holisticnetworking/easy-inputs/index.md

 Easy Inputs
 ===========

-A generic WordPress Forms Template Engine.
+A generic Forms generator for WordPress

 This plugin introduces a template engine to WordPress for the creation of form inputs.